Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Infinite measures on quantum spheres

 As explained in \cite{quantum_spheres}, we can construct a doubly-marked quantum sphere $(\CS,x,y)$ decorated by a non-crossing path $\eta'$ connecting $x$ and $y$ from such an excursion $e \colon [0,T] \to \R_+$ as follows.
 For each upward jump of $e$, we sample a conditionally independent quantum disk whose boundary length is equal to the size of the jump.
 We assume that each of the quantum disks has a marked boundary point sampled uniformly from its boundary measure together with a uniformly chosen orientation of its boundary.
 We assume that the marked points and orientations are chosen conditionally independently given the realizations of the quantum disks.
 Let $\CD$ denote the collection of marked and oriented quantum disks sampled in this way.
 Then the pair $e,\CD$ together uniquely determines a doubly-marked surface $(\CS,x,y)$ which is homeomorphic to the sphere together with a non-crossing path $\eta'$ which connects $x$ and $y$.
-In particular, the time-reversal of $e$ describes the evolution of the quantum boundary length of the complementary component of $\eta'([0,t])$ in $\CS$ which contains~$y$ and the jumps of $e$ describe the boundary lengths of the quantum disks that $\eta'$ cuts off from~$y$.
-For each $t \geq 0$, we let $K_t$ be the component of $\CS \setminus \eta'([0,t])$ which contains $y$.
-The time-parameterization of $\eta'$ so that the quantum boundary length of the component of $\CS \setminus K_t$ which contains $y$ is equal to $e(T-t)$ is the so-called {\bf quantum natural time} introduced in \cite{dms2014mating}.
+For each $t \geq 0$, we let $U_t$ be the component of $\CS \setminus \eta'([0,t])$ which contains $y$.
+Then the time-reversal of $e$ describes the evolution of the quantum boundary length of $\partial U_t$ and the jumps of $e$ describe the boundary lengths of the quantum disks that $\eta'$ cuts off from~$y$.
+The time-parameterization of $\eta'$ so that the quantum boundary length of $\partial U_t$ is equal to $e(T-t)$ is the so-called {\bf quantum natural time} introduced in \cite{dms2014mating}.